This voyage will be open for bookings from Monday 7th of January 2019 12:00 CET (noon)

 The expedition starts in Argentina in Ushuaia, the southernmost city in South America, located alongside the Beagle Channel.
-From here, the ship must cross ‘the Drake Passage’, renowned by sailors around the world for its unpredictable weather.
+From here, the ship must cross ‘the Drake Passage’, renowned by sailors the world over.
 Albatrosses and petrels will accompany the EUROPA on her way to the Antarctic paradise.
 After passing the Antarctic Convergence Zone, the ship sails between the icebergs to the South Shetland Islands.
-The wildlife is overwhelming: seals, sea-gulls, cormorants and petrels use the Antarctic summer to raise their young. once in the Antarctic waters, the EUROPA will anchor in sheltered bays practically every day.
+The wildlife is overwhelming: seals, sea-gulls, cormorants and petrels use the Antarctic summer to raise their young.
+In the Antarctic waters, the EUROPA will anchor in sheltered bays practically every day.
 The crew will take groups ashore in the dinghies to see glaciers, mosses and lichens, seals, birds and penguin rookeries.
 Ashore, visitors will often be welcomed by different kinds of penguins, such as the Gentoo, Chinstrap and Adelie penguins.
-Our experienced arctic guides will give you information about the flora and fauna and will also tell you where to find bird and sea elephant colonies.
-The ship will sail further south and along the way we expect to see the most loyal visitors of the Southern Ocean: enormous Humpback whales; Minke whales and even Orcas or Killer whales may well come close to us, curious to see who ventures into their waters.
+Our experienced guide will give you information about the flora and fauna and will also tell you where to find bird and sea elephant colonies.
+The ship will sail further south.
+We expect the most loyal visitors of the Southern Ocean: enormous Humpback whales; Minke whales and even Orcas or Killer whales may well come close to us, curious to see who ventures into their waters.
 Ice masses will get bigger closer to the mainland.
 Steep glaciers, walls of ice with magical shapes and surreal colours will surround the EUROPA.

 During the Antarctica expeditions there will be a guide on board the Bark EUROPA.
 He/she knows the area we will be visiting well.
-On the way to the Antarctic Peninsula the guides will gives lectures on the flora and fauna we will encounter during our landings.
-They will also prepare you for the landings on shore and will guide you on the shore walks.
+The guide gives lectures on board the ship about the flora and fauna we will encounter, prepares you for the landings on shore and will guide you on the shore walks.

 Photographs + Drones – You will have the possibility to see animals close by – while keeping your distance.
 To reach the best photo/video result we recommend you to bring a zoom lens next to your regular lens(es).
 Please keep in mind drones are prohibited entirely on South Georgia and Antarctica.

 Antarctica is a huge, cold, white plain, which appeals to the imagination of everybody.
 Many are fascinated by the rich wildlife or the beauty of the unspoilt Antarctic natural environment.
-All penguin species are restricted to the Southern Hemisphere, but the greatest concentrations are found on Antarctic coasts and sub-Antarctic islands.
-On the Peninsula Gentoo and Chinstrap Penguins are the most common species.
+All penguin species are restricted to the Southern Hemisphere, but the greatest concentrations are on Antarctic coasts and sub-Antarctic islands.
+On the peninsula Gentoo and Chinstrap Penguins are the most common.
 Near the colder Weddell Sea we also find Adelie and Emperor Penguins, although the Emperor penguin is seen more rarely.
 The Antarctic waters support a vast variety of seabirds.
 Only a few species are adapted to breed regularly on the continent.
 Skuas are widespread and prominent in the Antarctic.
 They prey heavily on the eggs and chicks of penguins and small petrels.
-Also prions, fulmars, and shearwaters are often seen, as well as sterns, sheathbills, and two species of cormorants.
-Fish and krill are important components of the Antarctic marine ecosystem.
+Also prions, fulmars, and shearwaters are often seen, as well as terns, sheathbills, and two species of cormorants.
+Fish and krill in the Antarctic are important components of the marine ecosystems.
 They are major prey for higher predators, including the baleen whales, as the Humpback, Minke and Fin Whale.
 The Orca or Killer Whale is also seen in this area.
 There are many seals.
 Depending on the species, seals feed on fish and squid or krill.
 The Leopard Seal is a predator of penguins and other seals.
 Seals can leave the water and move on dry land to breed, rest and moult.

 - Worlds best bar!
 The pinguins float by while you enjoy your drinks!